contanpe/PSCI/Theory Roadmap and Abstract.md

 ### Fibonacci:

 In mathematics, the Fibonacci sequence is a sequence in which each element is the sum of the two elements that precede it.
-In turn, the constant π / Φ · e^(i√100) sinc(√5/2) = 2, represents a foundational pattern for iterative expansion (infinitely iterating due to 𝜋), culminating in the Fibonacci sequence.
+In turn, the constant π / Φ · e^(i√100) sinc(√5/2) = 2, represents a foundational pattern for iterative expansion (infinitely iterating due to ψ), culminating in the Fibonacci sequence.

  Fibonacci sequence asymptotically converges to Φ via lim⁡n→∞Fn+1Fn=Φ